The Introductury course in Tartu, Estonia

-The Nordic Neutron Science Programme (NNSP) and the Swedish Neutrons for ESS (SwedNess) programme are proud to present the first Nordic-Baltic Graduate School on Neutron Scattering.
+The Nordic Neutron Science Programme (NNSP) and the the Swedish Neutron Education for Science & Society (SwedNess) programme are proud to present the first Graduate School on Neutron Scattering.
 The school will take place in the university town of Tartu, Estonia, September 11-21, 2017, which lies 2,5 hours from Tallinn by buss.

 The school is aimed as an introduction for starting Ph.D. students and covers an introduction to neutron scattering, with the topics: